influxdata/docs-v2/content/v2.0/organizations/update-org.md

 Use the `influx` command line interface (CLI) or the InfluxDB user interface (UI) to update an organization.

 Note that updating an organization's name will affect any assets that reference the organization by name, including the following:

   - Queries
   - Dashboards
   - Tasks
   - Telegraf configurations
-- Client libraries
+  - Templates

 If you change an organization name, be sure to update the organization in the above places as well.